clingen-data-model/clingen-interpretation/source/index.md

 ----------------------

 To ensure that the model supports its intended use case to represent clinical interpretation of variants, development has been guided by real-world examples based on the application of the [ACMG guidelines](http://www.nature.com/gim/journal/v17/n5/full/gim201530a.html){:target="acmgguidelines"}.
-These examples are available in hierarchical form through the individual pages of the [Technical Reference](tech/), or in a "flattened" form in the [data/flattened](https://github.com/clingen-data-model/clingen-interpretation/tree/master/data/flattened){:target="githubinterpdata"} directory of our source code repository.
+These examples are available in hierarchical form through the individual [Entities](entities/) pages, or in a "flattened" form in the [data/flattened](https://github.com/clingen-data-model/clingen-interpretation/tree/master/data/flattened){:target="githubinterpdata"} directory of our source code repository.

 Status
 ------